keithjjones/hostintel/README.md

   -c, --censys        Censys Lookup.
   -t, --threatcrowd   ThreatCrowd Lookup.
   -o, --otx           OTX by AlienVault Lookup.
+  -i, --isc           Internet Storm Center DShield Lookup.
 ```

 # Install:
 First, make sure your configuration file is correct for your computer/installation.
 Add your API keys and usernames as appropriate in the configuration file.
+There are modules that must
+be installed from GitHub, so be sure the git command is available from your command line.
+Git is easy to
+install for any platform.
 Next, install the python requirements (run this each time you git pull this repository too):

 ```